Java Coders Are Getting Bad Security Advice From Stack Overflow - Slashdot

 News flash, heavily simplified programming snippets for the purposes of example and education are probably not suitable for a production environment.

+It's more than that.
+The answer to "how do I get past this error" is usually a code hack, such as turning off CRL checking.
+With no explanation on the impact, or a need to solve it another way.

+I find great advice for solving problems on a disconnected system, but very rarely the obvious caveats.
+And this is but one example of the kinds of answers that aren't just simplified, but flat out wrong.
+You need to solve it a different way.

-Stackoverflow is popular, but PITA (Score:2, Interesting)
+Stackoverflow is popular, but PITA (Score:3, Interesting)

 I thought I would try and help people out on Stackoverflow.